yamigr/tcpleveldb/README.md

 var client = new tcpleveldb.Client(port, host, user, password)

+// Define your own key which should be replaced by a unique id client.key = '{mykey}'

 // add some additional query data to handle it on the server-side-event 'clientMessage' or 'data' client.addQuery = {topic : 'Hello'}